x0rld/kata-git/README.md

 * You can do it in several passes
 * You can create a tag to verify your rebase does presevre all the changes

-## Task 13 - Code review
+## Task 13 - Cherry-picking

-* Alice: Add some code in 'index.html'
-* Alice: Make sure to include a small mistake in the code you added
-* Alice: Make a commit and push it in a branch named 'fix-style'
-* Alice: Create a merge request (GitLab) or a pull request (GitHub)
-* Bob: look at Alice's changes and leave some comments about the typo
-* Alice: Use rebase or `git commit --amend` to address Bob's feedback and fix the typo (you are allowed to use `push --force` this time)
-* Bob: Merge Alice's branch
+If you look at the repo, you will see that the 'release' branch does not contain the commit that bumps the year in the `COPYRIGHT` file (which is expected since it was created in 2021).

+Use `git diff` to confirm this.

+Then use cherry-picking to fix the COPYRIGHT year on the `release` branch as well

+Finally, create an push a `v1.1` tag on the release branch